 The Group does not have working capital and is presently carrying its operation with the support of the operational creditors.
 Due to the application filed by SBI in NCLT, there is panic among operational creditors whose financial support is necessary for plant operations, without which there is risk of plant closure, agitation and law and order problems from workers.
+The Parent Company and VSSL have not filed quarterly returns or statements with Banks or Financial Institutions as their debts are categorised as NPA.

 B The Parent Company and VSSL stopped providing further interest in its books effective 1 April 2016 since the debt is barred by limitation from the NPA date of 11 July 2012.
-The amount of such interest not provided for in the financial year ended 31 March 2021 is estimated at ₹ 1,286.83 million and the cumulative amount of such unprovided interest as on the said date is estimated at ₹ 7,207.66 million.
+The amount of such interest not provided for in the financial year ended 31 March 2022 is estimated at ₹ 3,256.72 Million and the accumulated amount of such unprovided interest as on said date is estimated at ₹ 21,509.00 Million.

-C Details of Securities (Also refer note 40)
+C Details of Securities (Also refer note 38)

-- (i) First pari-passu charge by way of hypothecation of all the Parent Company and VSSL's current assets and fixed assets (excluding land) including movable and immovable plant and machinery, machinery spares, tools and accessories, vehicles and other movable assets both present and future ("Hypothecated Assets") of the Company, save and except specific assets charged to Banks, Financial Institutions and Non-Banking Financial Companies (NBFC). - (ii) First pari-passu mortgage and charge on the immovable properties of the Parent Company and VSSL situated at Kalinganagar Industrial Complex, Jajpur, (Odisha), Golagaon, Jajpur, (Odisha), Raigarh, (Chhattisgarh) and office premises of the Parent Company at Bhubaneswar, (Odisha). - (iii) Pursuant to CDR, pledge of equity shares of the Parent Company with the CDR Lenders. - (iv) Pledge of entire Equity Shares held by the Parent Company in VISA Urban Infra Limited. - (v) Lien on Bank Accounts including the Trust and Retention Account of the Parent Company and VSSL.
+(i) First pari-passu charge by way of hypothecation of all the Parent Company and VSSL's current assets and fixed assets (excluding land) including movable and immovable plant and machinery, machinery spares, tools and accessories, vehicles and other movable assets both present and future ("Hypothecated Assets") of the Company, save and except specific assets charged to Banks, Financial Institutions and Non Banking Financial Companies (NBFC).

-- (vi) The Lenders of SMCF are having a second pari-passu charge on the hypothecated assets and a second charge on the mortgaged assets of the Parent Company and VSSL. - (vii) The Corporate Guarantee of VISA International Limited (VINL) was provided pursuant to CDR.
-SBI had filed an application before National Company law Tribunal, Kolkata Bench (NCLT) to initiate Corporate Insolvency Resolution Process (CIRP) under Insolvency and Bankruptcy Code, 2016 against VINL which was - admitted vide Order dated 07.08.2019.
-NCLT, by its Order dated 11.05.2021 has allowed liquidation of VINL. - (viii) The personal guarantee of Mr. Vishambhar Saran, Chairman and Mr. Vishal Agarwal, Vice Chairman and Managing Director of the Parent Company are invalid due to non-fulfilment of its obligation by lenders. - D Unsecured loan from related party is interest bearing and repayable on demand.
+- (ii) First pari-passu mortgage and charge on the immovable properties of the Parent Company and VSSL situated at Kalinganagar Industrial Complex, Jajpur, (Odisha), Golagaon, Jajpur, (Odisha), Raigarh, (Chhattisgarh) and office premises of the Parent Company at Bhubaneswar, (Odisha). - (iii) Pursuant to CDR, pledge of equity shares of the Parent Company with the CDR Lenders. - (iv) Pledge of entire Equity Shares held by the Parent Company in VISA Urban Infra Limited. - (v) Lien on all Bank Accounts including the Trust and Retention Account. - (vi) The Lenders of SMCF are having a second pari-passu charge on the hypothecated assets and a second charge on the mortgaged assets of the Parent Company and VSSL. - (vii) The Corporate Guarantee of VISA International Limited(VINL) was provided pursuant to CDR.
+SBI had filed an application before National Company law Tribunal, Kolkata Bench (NCLT) to initiate Corporate Insolvency Resolution Process (CIRP) under Insolvency and Bankruptcy Code, 2016 against VINL which was admitted vide Order dated 7 August 2019.
+NCLT, by its Order dated 11.05.2021 had allowed liquidation of VINL.
+The liquidation of VINL has been completed through sale as a going concern vide NCLT order dated 3 March 2022.
+Consequent to the same, VINL ceases to be the part of promoter group. - (viii) The personal guarantee of Mr. Vishambhar Saran, Chairman and Mr. Vishal Agarwal, Vice Chairman and Managing Director of the Parent Company are invalid due to non-fulfilment of its obligation by lenders, and the matter is sub judice. - D Unsecured loan from related party is interest bearing and is repayable on demand.